lmos-ai/arc/docs-src/docs/05-spring/integration.md

 The `arc-spring-boot-starter` library will set up the necessary beans and configurations to run the Arc Agents within the Spring Boot application.

-To better understand what Arc Agents Components that loaded see [Manual Setup](/docs/manual_setup).
+To better understand what Arc Agents components are loaded see [Manual Setup](/docs/manual_setup).

 ### Agent Scripting